Sam Maloof (1916-2009)

 Sam rose to prominence in the postwar era of minimalist architecture.
 For more than half a century, Sam was a force in the nucleus of artisans creating custom and strictly limited production pieces in the heralded studio furniture movement.

-Appreciated by private collectors, the Smithsonian, the Metropolitan Museum of Art, the Boston Museum of Fine Arts and the White House Craft Collection are among elite institutions where the general public now experiences the iconic sensory wonder.
+His work is appreciated by private collectors, and many widely respected Institutions, The Smithsonian, the Metropolitan Museum of Art, the Boston Museum of Fine Arts and the White House Craft Collection are among elite institutions where the general public now experiences classic Maloof designs and workmanship first hand.

 Sam's marriage to Alfreda Maloof lasted until her death 50 years later, in 1998.
 A testament to their love, the non-profit Sam and Alfreda Maloof Foundation for the Arts and Crafts is charged with the mission of encouraging artist to excel in craftmanship.
 The foundation is housed at the sprawling landmark family residence.
 Lovingly expanded over four decades, The National Register of Historic Places registered home is open to the public.